nextcloud/backup/README.md

 - **Export your setup**: If the option is not disable, Backups are encrypted with a key that is stored in the database of your current instance of Nextcloud.
 The key is mandatory to recover any data from your backups.

   You can export your setup from the Admin Settings/Backup page, or using `occ`.
 If encrypted, the export process will generate and returns its own key that will be required during the import when restoring your instance.
 As an admin, you will need to store the export file and its key, preferably in different location.

+- **.nobackup**: The presence of a `.nobackup` file in a folder will exclude all content from the current folder and its subfolders at the creation of the backup.

+<a name="external-storages"></a>

+## Upload to External Storages

+<a name="external-appdata"></a>

+## AppData on External Storage

+If you have no disk-space available, you can configure the app to use an external storage to store all its data:

+- the data generated during the 1st pass are not encrypted, Your data leaves the internal data folder from your instance and are now available on an external storage.
+- the 1st-pass will require more resources and your instance will stays in maintenance mode for a longer time.
+- If your external storage is not a local folder, huge network resources will be required.

+run `./occ backup:external:appdata` and follow instruction to select the configured external storage, and configure the path to the right folder.

 <a name="occ"></a>

 ## Available `occ` commands:

 ### Manage remote instance to store your backups remotely